DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: Detailed Analysis

-For positive indicators (right), zero-shot models exhibit the opposite bias---substantially overrepresenting ``Change Talk'' ($\sim$40\% vs.\ $\sim$15\% in real data) and ``Agrees with Chatbot.''
+For positive indicators (right), zero-shot models exhibit the opposite bias, substantially overrepresenting ``Change Talk'' and ``Agrees with Chatbot.''
 This creates an artificially positive mental health support environment that fails to challenge the chatbot or surface issues.
-Fine-tuned simulators (UserSim variants) achieve close alignment with real sessions across both indicator types, with adversarial training iterations showing incremental improvements in matching real distributions.
+Fine-tuned simulators achieve close alignment with real sessions across both indicator types.

 We use Binary Cross-Entropy (BCE) to measure distributional alignment:

 where $p$ is the real distribution and $q$ is the simulated distribution.
 BCE is appropriate for such multi-label distributions where action probabilities do not sum to 1, while KL divergence requires proper probability distributions.